Handbook of Catholic Social Teaching

 Reflections on the common welfare of society.

-a) This statement says that society is well provided for when rights are protected and duties are performed.
-Do you agree with this description of the common welfare?
+a) This statement says that society is well provided for when rights are protected and duties are

 b) Why is a society unjust if within it rights are protected but duties are not performed?